Updated with new reviews June 2019

 This is an organic and natural product with no harsh chemicals or ingredients and it works for fleas and ticks.

-It is a fine powder which can also be sprinkled onto areas where the cat may sleep and also on the carpet on the scratching post and other places that kitty likes to hang out.
+It is a fine powder with little dust which can also be sprinkled onto areas where the cat may sleep and also on the carpet on the scratching post and other places that kitty likes to hang out.
 It can sprinkled onto carpet and other flea prone areas.

 The herbs used are certified organic.